ConCopilot/concopilot-docs/docs/introduction/concepts.md

 #### Message Manager

-This is defined to translate the LLM natural language text from the Cerebrum response (`InteractResponse` type) into structured data (generally a `Dict`), and encapsulate it with other information in the `InteractResponse` response into a `Message` for the main task pipeline.
+This is defined to translate the LLM natural language text from the Cerebrum response (`InteractResponse` type) into structured data (generally a `Dict`), and encapsulate it with other information in the `InteractResponse` response into a `Message` list for the main task pipeline.

 The most popular form of this is to deserialize LLM json string into python `dict`.